DeepStream: Prototyping Deep Joint Source-Channel Coding for Real-Time Multimedia Transmissions: Evaluation

 \subsubsection{Generalization performance}

-To verify the generalizability of \name, we conduct experiments from both dataset and channel perspectives.
+To verify the generalizability of \name, we conduct experiments from both channel and dataset perspectives.
+We first evaluate the performance of \name in the NLoS scenario.
+To assess whether the trained encoder and decoder generalize beyond specific channel conditions, we conduct image transmission and video streaming experiments in the NLoS scenario.
+Fig.~\ref{fig:NLoS_image} and Fig.~\ref{fig:NLoS_video} present the results.
+In the NLoS scenario, all schemes demonstrate performance degradation compared with the results in the LoS scenario, but \name still outperforms baselines and achieves performance comparable to its results in the LoS scenario, as shown in Fig.~\ref{fig:end2end_image} and Fig.~\ref{fig:end2end_video}.
+These results demonstrate that the proposed scheme maintains robust performance across diverse channel conditions.

+We further evaluate the proposed scheme on unseen datasets.
 For image transmission, we train the model on the ImageNet dataset~\cite{deng2009imagenet} and evaluate on the Kodak dataset~\cite{kodak}.
 For video streaming, we train the model on the Vimeo-90K dataset~\cite{xue2019video} and evaluate on the HEVC Class D dataset~\cite{sullivan2012overview}.
-Fig.~\ref{fig:general_image} and Fig.~\ref{fig:general_video} present the performance of image transmission and video streaming.
-Across different SNR levels, \name consistently outperforms other schemes on the new datasets.
+Fig.~\ref{fig:general_image} presents the image transmission performance in the NLoS scenario.
+Across different SNR levels, \name consistently outperforms the competing schemes on the unseen dataset.
+Fig.~\ref{fig:general_video} presents the video streaming performance, where \name achieves superior performance over the baselines in the low-SNR regime and consistently outperforms the direct deployment scheme across all SNR levels.
 This indicates that even when using the pre-trained model and the precomputed precoding matrix, the proposed scheme still performs well on unseen data, validating its generalizability.

+Furthermore, to further validate the generalization capability of \name, we conduct additional experiments on another pair of unseen datasets for both image and video transmission.
+Specifically, for image transmission, we adopt the Caltech-101 dataset~\cite{fei2004learning}, which contains images from 102 categories, and resize all images to 224$\times$224.
+For video transmission, we utilize the UCF-101 dataset, where frames are randomly cropped to 256$\times$256 pixels.
+The evaluation is conducted under the NLoS scenario, with the results shown in Fig.~\ref{fig:general_2_image} and Fig.~\ref{fig:general_2_video}.
+The results show that \name continues to generalize well across both datasets and consistently outperforms the direct deployment scheme under all SNR conditions, further demonstrating the effectiveness and robustness of the proposed framework.

 To further investigate performance, Fig.~\ref{fig:example_1} and Fig.~\ref{fig:example_2} present image transmission results of both the direct deployment scheme and \name for the same image at an SNR of about 10~\!dB.
 In the direct deployment scheme, noticeable distortions appear in the lower regions, where details deviate significantly from the original image.
 Additionally, significant blurring occurs in the upper right corner.
 In contrast, the image reconstructed by \name closely resembles the original, achieving a higher PSNR, thereby demonstrating its effectiveness.